ProtoSchool/protoschool.github.io/src/tutorials/0005/08-exercise.md

 /dir/success.txt
 ```

+The CID of the root directory is: `"QmX1rvLYrhqfnnjvrFqudYZgQyomZxS9U9p5e8Dn3ot4Jk"`

-In order to use the `get` function to obtain all the files and directories, we will need an IPFS path for the root directory.
-The IPFS path is this `CID`:
+Use the `get` method to return data on all of the files and subdirectories contained in the root directory.

-`"QmX1rvLYrhqfnnjvrFqudYZgQyomZxS9U9p5e8Dn3ot4Jk"`

-**Hint:**
-* Don't forget to return the result of the `get` function.
+**Hint:** Be sure to return the array created by the `get` method.